drewubaldeayson/laine-skill-assessment-project/TechnicalDocumentation.md

 # Drag and Drop UI - Technical Documentation for Laine Neural Network Assessment

 ## Overview
-This application is a React-based admin interface that implements drag-and-drop functionality for managing form fields across different tabs.
-It allows users to reorder fields, move them between tabs, and edit their properties.
+This application is a React-based admin interface that implements drag-and-drop functionality for managing form fields across different tabs and windows.
+It allows users to reorder fields, move them between tabs and windows, and edit their properties.

 ## Technical Stack
 - **React**: Frontend library for building user interfaces